oyerohabib/hng-boilerplate-email-templates/README.md

 3. Preview the templates by opening the respective files in any browser of your choice.

+## Contributing to project

+Thank you for considering contributing to the HNG Boilerplate Email Templates!
+We welcome contributions from the community to help improve and grow the project.

+Please note that this project adheres to the [Contributor Covenant Code of Conduct](CONTRIBUTING.md).
+By participating, you are expected to uphold this code.
+Please report any unacceptable behavior.

 ## License

 This project is licensed under the [MIT License](LICENSE).